k3it/redirector/README.md

 # Redirect server

-Sends a 301 redirect to the https phasingserver to anyone requesting an http connection.
+Sends a 301 redirect to TARGETHOST.
+The full path of the request is kept.
+Only the host is rewritten.

+# Installation

+bundle install

 # Boot

+Redirect port 80 to port 443

 ````
-ruby app.rb -p 8081 -e production
+TARGETHOST="https://www.google.com" ruby app.rb -p 80 -e production
 ````